-Real-Time Analytics with Spark Streaming solution architecture
+Real-Time Analytics with Spark Streaming Guidance architecture

-This solution deploys an Amazon Virtual Private Cloud (Amazon VPC) network with one public and one private subnet.
+This guidance deploys an Amazon Virtual Private Cloud (Amazon VPC) network with one public and one private subnet.
 The public subnet contains a NAT gateway and a bastion host.
 The private subnet hosts the Amazon EMR cluster with Apache Zeppelin.

 Amazon Kinesis Data Streams collects data from data sources and sends the data through the NAT gateway to the Amazon EMR cluster.
 After the Spark Streaming application processes the data, it stores the data in an Amazon S3 bucket.